nicolewhite/nicolewhite.github.io_old/Rneo4j/docs/start-graph.md

 ---
+title: startGraph
 layout: rneo4j
-title: startGraph
 ---

 `startGraph`

-# Connect to the Database
+# Connect to the Graph Database

 ## Description

-Connect to the graph database.
+Establish a connection to the graph database.

 ## Usage

 `startGraph(url)`

 ## Arguments

 | Parameter | Description |
 | --------- | ----------- |
 | `url`     | The URL of the graph database.
 Accepts a string.  |

 ## Output

 A graph object.

 ## Details

-To get started, you will need the URL of your graph database.
-If you are running Neo4j locally, it is [http://localhost:7474/db/data](http://localhost:7474/db/data).
+To get started, you will need the URL of the graph database.
+If running Neo4j locally, it is [http://localhost:7474/db/data](http://localhost:7474/db/data).

-## Example
+## Examples

 ```r
 graph = startGraph("http://localhost:7474/db/data")
 ```